unitaryfund/unitary.fund/src/content/blog/2024_unitaryhack.md

 - May 31: Auditorio Raúl J. Marsal, Ciudad Universitaria, UNAM in Mexico City, Mexico, at 16 HRS UTC-6!
 - June 11: University of Washington HUB 145, Seattle, WA, USA, from 9 am to 5 pm, food will be available!

-If you'd like to host an event at your university, drop us a line at hack@unitary.fund, and we'll spread the word!
+If you'd like to host an event at your university, drop us a line at hack@unitary.foundation, and we'll spread the word!
 ## Thank you to our supporters and maintainers who make this event possible!

 **Core Members:** [IBM Quantum](https://www.ibm.com/quantum), [DoraHacks](https://dorahacks.io/), [OQD](https://openquantumdesign.org/), and [Scientifica](https://www.scientifica.vc/);